mikependon/RepoDB.NET/pages/features/batchoperations.md

 layout: navpage
 sidebar: features
 title: "Batch Operations"
+description: "It is the process of making the multiple single-operations be executed against the database in one-go."
 permalink: /feature/batchoperations
 tags: [repodb, class, batch, batch-operations, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---